Gafilat reports on money laundering through alleged remittances in Central America – 2024-05-06 14:24:28

 First Connection

-In one of the cases involving the Gafilat analysis for Guatemala, funds were identified from illicit human trafficking and the use of banking agents to send and receive remittances and international transfers, related to a network that managed to launder about Q1 thousand.
+In one of the cases involving the Gafilat analysis for Guatemala, funds were identified from illicit human trafficking and the use of banking agents to send and receive remittances and international transfers, related to a network that managed to launder regarding Q1 thousand.
 795 million in Guatemala, using the purchase and distribution of fuel in Huehuetenango as a front.

 In addition to illicit human trafficking, the case is very complex since it was also detected that it was the means for other crimes such as trafficking in narcotics and psychotropic substances, corruption, smuggling and other crimes in a border area with Mexico.

-Another modality is “the placement and stratification of funds from drug trafficking” in which virtual assets could be used for money laundering, since deposits in savings and monetary accounts were made in border sectors and were destined for several countries in the region.
+Another modality is “the placement and stratification of funds from drug trafficking” in which virtual assets might be used for money laundering, since deposits in savings and monetary accounts were made in border sectors and were destined for several countries in the region.

 New typology